 Current Sleds: 2022 Mach Z & 2022 Renegade X-RS

+I'm Karen Yuckert, Ambassador for SkiDoo Outlet and thier sister company, Ride Outdoors.
 I live on top of Manastash Mountain in Ellensburg, Washington at an elevation of 3,000ft.
-I’m able to leave right from my front door to endless trails and back country terrain asnd also enjoy barrel racing with my horses at rodeos, and managing our 30-acre horse and cattle ranch.
+I love living here, it's so great that I'm able to leave right from my front door to endless trails and back country terrain.
+Aside from powersports I also enjoy barrel racing with my horses at rodeos, and managing our 30-acre horse and cattle ranch where I give riding lesson and put on horse camps for ages 3 and up fro April to November.
 During the Spring and Summer, I enjoy riding my quads and side by-side up to a place called Funny Rocks.
-It is a popular destination place known by jeepers and rock crawlers for extreme boulder climbing."
+It is a popular destination place known by jeepers and rock crawlers for extreme boulder climbing.

 MOST FUN ON A SLED